hcts-hra/heidenc/content/bibliography.md

 ---

 *Hyakka zensho* 百科全書: *Kyōdōsetsu* 教導説\[Education\].
 Translation of segment of Chambers, William (1800-1883), Chambers, Robert (1802-1871).
-Information foer the People, 4^th^ ed.
+Information foer the People, 4th ed.
 Mitsukuri Rinshō 箕作麟祥訳 tr.
 With a general preface on the *Hyakka zensho* by a Monbusho official, Furuya Takeshi 古屋矯 that is dated 1873.
 Tokyo: Monbusho, 1875.

-Availability: Scan in HD database.
+Availability: The pdf can be downloaded for free via at [Waseda University Library](https://www.wul.waseda.ac.jp/kotenseki/html/to01/to01_00196/index.html); Scan in HD database.

 ---

 *Lieguo suiji zhengyao* 列國歲計政要, translation of Frederick Martin 麥丁富得力,*Statesman's Year-Book.
 Statistical and Historical Annual of the States of the Civilised World.
-Handbook for politicians and Merchants for the Year 1874* (London: Macmillan and Co, 1874), Lin Lezhi (Young Allen) orally translated, Zheng Changyan 鄭昌棪written down, Zhang Yinhuan張蔭桓(1827-1900) edited.
+Handbook for politicians and Merchants for the Year 1874* (London: Macmillan and Co, 1874), Lin Lezhi (Young Allen) orally translated, Zheng Changyan 鄭昌棪 written down, Zhang Yinhuan張蔭桓(1827-1900) edited.
 Preface by Zheng Changyan, in 光緒紀元 (1875).
 The original Chinese text was published by the Jiangnan zhizaoju in Shanghai in 1875.

-Availability: 1896 reprint contained in Xixue fuqiang congshu, of which a scan is in HD database.
+Availability: The translation in 1875 can be accessed via [City University of Hongkong Library](https://julac-cuh.primo.exlibrisgroup.com/permalink/852JULAC_CUH/131eufo/alma991007615539703408) or its pdf file can be downloaded for free via [Wikimedia Commons](https://commons.wikimedia.org/wiki/Category:列國歲計政要); 1896 reprint contained in Xixue fuqiang congshu, of which a scan is in HD database.
 English original in HD database under Martin_statesmansyearbook1874.

 ---

 Li Gui 李圭, (1842-1903),*Huanyou diqiu xin lu* 環游地球新錄, 1876.
 Translation: *A Journey to the East: Li Gui\'s a New Account of a Trip Around the Globe*, Desnoyers, Charles A.; Li, Gui, Ann Arbor: University of Michigan Press, 2004.

-Availability: Reprint in Xuxiu siku quanshu in Heidelberg library, no scan.
+Availability: Open access at [*Zhongguo zhexueshu dianzihua jihua*](https://ctext.org/library.pl?if=gb&res=2343); Reprint in Xuxiu siku quanshu in Heidelberg library, no scan.

 Bluntschli, Johann Caspar. *Deutsche Statslehre für Gebildete*.
 Nördlingen: Beck'sche Buchhandlung, 1874.
 Chinese translations by Azuma Heiji and Hirata Tousuke.